evanmoser/database-replicator/README.md

 ## Configuration:

 The repo includes a sample config.xml.
 The predefined tags in this XML dictate the configuration of a given profile.
-Note that the `profile` tags can be duplicated as many times as needed to support as many profiles as are desired.
+Note that the `profile` tags can be duplicated within the `config` tags.
+Each duplication should have a unique `name` attribute value.
 The following is an explanation of each tag:

 Tag | Data Type | Requirements
 --- | --- | ---